figment-networks/datahub-learn/network-documentation/avalanche/tutorials/add-a-vadilator.md

 ![Earn validate](../../../.gitbook/assets/nodeid-validate-avax-wallet.png)

 When you’ve filled in all the staking parameters and double-checked them, click `Confirm`.
-Make sure the staking period is at least 2 weeks and maximun 2 months, the delegation fee rate is at least 2%, and you’re staking at least 2,000 AVAX for Mainnet network and 2 AVAX for Fuji network.
+Make sure the staking period is at least 2 weeks and maximum 2 months, the delegation fee rate is at least 2%, and you’re staking at least 2,000 AVAX for Mainnet network and 2 AVAX for Fuji network.

 ![Your validation transaction is sent](../../../.gitbook/assets/conform-nodeid-transaction-avex-wallet.png)